prokyber/PK-RV-3028-C7/README.md

 ## 2. WHY DID WE MAKE IT

 This board has been forged to provide ultra precise real time clock while consuming minimal power.
-It's RV-3028-C7 RTC module, recognized for its low energy consumption, created with Stemma QT connectors for serial integration, a big battery for longer use, and a programmable event button for custom functions.
+It's based around RV-3028-C7 RTC chip, recognized for its low energy consumption, created with Stemma QT connectors for daisy-chaining, a big battery for longer use, and a programmable event button for custom functions.

 ## 3. WHAT MAKE IT SPECIAL